 Dealers and brokers of waste need to have a certificate of professional competence regarding waste, which is issued by the competent authority in their ‘home’ country.
 This certificate is only required if you are a dealer and/or broker of waste, not if the activities of your company are (also) related to the transport and/or collection of waste.

-Since 2018 the VIHB registration is valid for an indefinite period.
+The VIHB registration is valid for an indefinite period.
 Companies must comply with the stipulated conditions to remain registered on the VIHB list, as was the case at the start of the registration.
 NIWO will periodically review the companies which already have a registration, possibly without asking the company.
 Relevant changes within the company must be reported to NIWO (such as change of owner or director, change of waste coordinator, change of legal form, etc.).

-No, it is not necessary to have a Community license to receive a VIHB registration.
-However, you will have to fulfill the following criteria if you do not have a Community license:
+No, it is not necessary to have a community license to receive a VIHB registration.
+However, you will have to fulfill the following criteria if you do not have a community license:

 • reliability - certificate of good repute;